This hands-on course will provide you with an introductory insight into the basic principles of bricklaying.

 There are no assessment criteria - just observe, have a go and enjoy!

-If you have your own desired project or design, please feel free to discuss this with the course facilitator.
+If you have your own desired project or design, please feel free to bring that along to the group too.

 All materials will be included in the cost you pay.